CrossRef/event-data-newsfeed-agent-RETIRED/README.md

 # Event Data Newsfeed Agent

 An Event Data agent for following news feeds in Atom and RSS format.
+Experimental.

 ## Running